Study

 and will stand in awe of the God of Israel.

-and those who grumble will accept instruction.
+those who complain will accept instruction.”

 11. Therefore every vision hath become to you.
 The Prophet expresses still more clearly what he had formerly said, that the blindness of the Jews will be so great that, though the Lord enlightens them by the clearest light of his word, they will understand nothing.
 Nor does he mean that this will happen to the common people alone, but even to the rulers and teachers, who ought to have been wiser than others, and to have held out an example to them.
 268268 “Et monstrer le chemin aux autres;” — “And point out the way to others.”
 In short, he means that this stupidity will pervade all ranks; for both “learned and unlearned,” he declares, will be so dull and stupid as to be altogether dazzled by the word of God, and to see no more in it than in a “sealed letter.”
 He makes the same statement, but in different words, which he had made in the former chapter, that the Lord will be to them as “precept upon precept, line upon line;” for they will always remain in the first rudiments, and will never arrive at solid doctrine.
 (Isaiah 28:13.)